LIMUNIMI/ContextAwareAMT/README.rst

 4. Evaluation
 -------------

 #.
-MLFLow reports the average variance norm of the performers weight
+MLFLow reports the average variance norm of the performers weight and the test loss

 .. #.
 Evaluate error distributions of velocity models whose checkpoints are in a
 ..    given directory: ``python run.py -v -e <list of checkpoints> -cp``; you can